thearian/volu/README.md

 # Volu: directories usages and file size
-Prints the size of the given directory or file, featuring the heaviest dirs and a full map of each dir's sub-directories
+Prints the size of the given directory or file, featuring the largest dirs and a full map of each dir's sub-directories

 ## Features:
-- Sorts and prints the heaviest dirs
+- Sorts and prints the largest dirs
 - Prints a sized-map of sub-dirs
 - Pretty Light-weight
 - Fast as default